 f.
-As the system approaches a position in front of the aircraft, elevation should be adjusted to put the system on the horizon (or projected horizon) and rollout initiated.
-A good roll-out is the first important step to a good recovery and should make large corrections unnessant alater.
-As the aircraft approaches its proper line up position, the system's apparent movement along the horizon, from right to left, will slow down.
+As the system approaches a position in front of the aircraft, elevation should be adjusted to put the system on the horison (or projected horison) and rollout initiated.
+A good roll-out is the first important step to a good recovery and should make large corrections unnecessary later.
+As the aircraft approaches its proper line up position, the system's apparent movement along the horison, from right to left, will slow down.
 If rollout position is overshot, the system will begin an apparent movement in the opposite direction, i.e., from left to right.
 The pilot should time his roll-out so that, as the wings level, the system appears stationary against the background.

 g.
-The pilot's next duty is to inform the recovery crew of his intentions, i.e., either"dry run", "look-see", or "hot pass".
-If the pass is to be a look-see, the pilot lines up to pass to the right of the system and approximately level with it, for a visual inspection.
+The pilot's next duty is to inform the recovery crew of his intentions, i.e., wither"dry run", "lock-see", or "hot pass".
+If the pass is to be a lock-see, the pilot lines up to pass to the right of the system and approximately level with it, for a visual inspection.
 For a dry run or hot pass, the pilot lines up directly on the system.